HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md

 ## Custom Configurations for AI Analysis

-If you like to customize some of the AI analysis related Configurations, you need to Login to WAS console for customizing any of the below mentioned custom properties in WCM Config Service (Resource > Resource Environment > Resource Environment Providers > WCM_WCMConfigService > Custom Properties)
+To customize AI analysis related Configurations, Login to WAS console for customizing any of the below mentioned custom properties in WCM Config Service (Resource > Resource Environment > Resource Environment Providers > WCM_WCMConfigService > Custom Properties)
 ### OpenAI ChatGPT specific custom configurations

 1. ```OPENAI_MODEL```: Currently supported AI model is ```text-davinci-003```.
-However, you can override the model by overriding this property.
+However, the model can be overidden by overriding this property.
 2. ```OPENAI_MAX_TOKENS``` : Set any positive integer values between 1 and 2048 for GPT-3 models like ```text-davinci-003```.
 It specifies the maximum number of tokens that the model can output in its response.
 3. ```OPENAI_TEMPERATURE``` : Set any positive float values ranging from ```0.0``` to ```1.0```.
 This parameter in OpenAI's GPT-3 API controls the randomness and creativity of the generated text, with higher values producing more diverse and random output and lower values producing more focused and deterministic output.

-Once Content AI analysis is enabled in DX deployment you can start using [WCM REST V2 AI Analysis API](../../../manage_content/wcm_development/wcm_rest_v2_ai_analysis/index.md) for calling AI Analyzer API's of Content AI Provider you have configured.
+Once Content AI analysis is enabled in DX deployment, use [WCM REST V2 AI Analysis API](../../../manage_content/wcm_development/wcm_rest_v2_ai_analysis/index.md) for calling AI Analyzer API's of configured Content AI Provider.